Arghun-dev/NextJS-13-Promises-For-Props/my-app/README.md

 **Important**

 - Next.js is actually pre-renders client components on the server. for a faster experience and then hyderates that HTML with react on the client side.
 Therefore it also runs this client component on the server.

+## Authentication in Next.js

+you can use `next-auth` for authentication in Next.js

+one very important thing, you just need to add a middleware to protect your pages from unauthorized requests, as you can see I have added a middleware in the root of my application.

+Also, you need to wrap your application with SessionProvider which gives your client components access to the session.

+You need to add NEXTAUTH_SECRET to your .env.local file and to generate it you need to run `openssl rand -base64 32` command.

+If you want to add Guthub or Google, or ...
+Providers for authentication you need to add ID and SECRET to your .env.local file.